2014 Annual Performance Plan

-- The Terrorist Finance Working Group is sponsored by the State Department to assist in the AML training effort internationally and to assess the financial structures of foreign countries for potential money laundering and terrorist financing vulnerabilities.
+- The Terrorist Finance Working Group is sponsored by the State Department to assist in the AML/CFT training effort internationally and to assess the financial structures of foreign countries for potential money laundering and terrorist financing vulnerabilities.

 Financial Literacy and Education Commission

 The FDIC is a member of the Financial Literacy and Education Commission (FLEC), which was established by the Fair and Accurate Credit Transactions Act of 2003.
-The FDIC actively supports the FLEC’s efforts to improve financial literacy in America by assigning experienced staff to provide leadership and support for FLEC initiatives, including leadership of two FLEC workgroups.
+The FDIC actively supports the FLEC’s efforts to improve financial literacy in America by assigning experienced staff to provide leadership and support for FLEC initiatives, including leadership of FLEC workgroup.

-Financial Education Partnership
+Financial Education Partnerships

-for Economic Inclusion
+Alliance for Economic Inclusion